Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (A-1) At a minimum, any person ordered to pretrial

 home confinement with or without electronic monitoring must be provided with movement spread out over no fewer than two days per week, to participate in basic activities such as those listed in paragraph (A).
+In this subdivision (A-1), "days" means a reasonable time period during a calendar day, as outlined by the court in the order placing the person on home confinement.

 (B) The participant shall admit any person or agent